Lsync/lsync-tests-spring-sharedsess-proxy/README.md

 - first and the most significant: classloaders.
 You have to deploy all the Spring stuff as the shared libraries, otherwise ClassCastExceptions will be pulled.
 - frontend (to do rewrites needed).
 Example configuration for nginx included here: https://github.com/Lsync/lsync-tests-spring-sharedsess-proxy/tree/master/ConfigExamples/nginx
 - servlet container (to let JSESSIONID have a path like "/" and not "/appName/").
 Example for Tomcat included
-- <dispatcher /> tags should be added to each web.xml filter mapping (otherwise they won't do filters on forwarded requests).
+- "dispatcher" tags should be added to each web.xml filter mapping (otherwise they won't do filters on forwarded requests).
 See an example of web.xml in the sample applications